Russ-Holloway/CoPPA-Stop-Search-Reasonable-Grounds/infrastructure/README.md

 ### 📋 `deployment.json` (32KB)
 **Main ARM template** for Azure deployment
 - Contains all Azure resource definitions
-- Has optional `AuthClientSecret` parameter (can be empty for post-deployment auth setup)
+- **NO AuthClientSecret parameter** - authentication configured post-deployment only
 - Used by the "Deploy to Azure" button
 - **Upload to storage as:** `deployment.json`